brunokenshin/jmic/README.md

 # Java Mail Info Collector - JMIC [![wercker status](https://app.wercker.com/status/2fd82aede5750d80a0e51d1df3e85835/s "wercker status")](https://app.wercker.com/project/bykey/2fd82aede5750d80a0e51d1df3e85835)
 JMIC is a simple webapp to extract important information from emails using specific patterns.

-Project uses Java 8, Spring Boot as the core framework application, gradle 2.12 as building tool, Maven Central repositories for downloading dependencies.
+Project uses Java 7, Spring Boot as core framework application, gradle 2.12 as building tool and Maven Central as dependencies repository.

 # Limitations:
 - Must be only one persistance table for all fields